 The name is to do with the coat markings and colouring rather than a specific breed.
 The earliest Egyptian art has shows these cats portrayed in simple domestic scenes, making us believe that to be chosen in this way they must have been popular throughout the ages.
 But why do they attract and engage us so?

 They are brightly coloured, and vibrant, and when moving they flash past like a streak of light.
 They have captured the human imagination for centuries.
 Could it be because their cat owners see them as fiery personalities, mini tigers ready for a scrap but will melt into a cuddle instantly if one is offered.

 Patterns of infinite variety, but no breeding

-The widely used term ‘orange cat’ simply describes the colour of their coat.
+- Is an orange cat a ginger cat?
+This widely used term simply describes the colour of their coat.
 So that can mean a ‘ginger cat’.

 Many ginger cat owners attribute their forthright personality to the fact that most of the variety tend to be male and strident.
 But does that mean that the orange tabby cat exhibits the same personality; well may you ask.